BigEggTools/PowerMode/options/combomode.md

 ## Combo Mode Option

-The "Combo Mode" page have all the settings related with the streak counter and power mode.
+The "Combo Mode" page have all the settings related with the *Streak Counter* and *Combo Mode*.

 ![Combo Mode Option Pages](combomode.jpg)